 The Church of St Suliau in Sizun is, in my view, one of the most memorable Enclos Paroissiaux in Brittany.
 It dominates the centre of the village and has most of the ‘ingredients’ of an enclos: walled churchyard, Triumphal Arch, Church with a South Porch, Sacristy, and Ossuary.
 There are, sadly, only the remains of the Calvary.
 Inside it is glorious.

-The Church complex is spread out and very difficult to photograph!
+The Church complex is very difficult to photograph!
 (The third photograph is not distorted – the church is on a small hill!)

-St Suliau was actually a Welsh saint who lived in the 6C-7C in Wales, but eventually came to Brittany as part of the evengelising movement of monks and died in Brittany.
+St Suliau was a Welsh saint who lived in the 6C-7C in Wales.
+He came to Brittany as part of the evengelising movement of monks and died in Brittany.
 In Sizun he is remembered in several statues both inside and outside the Church.
 He is also confused with Saint Tysilio.

 The Bell Tower dates from the early 1700s and is tall and elegant, visible for miles around.

-The Triumphal Arch was built 1585-90 and dominates the centre of the village.
-It has an upper gallery, accessed by a stair (similar to the Triumphal Arch at La Martyre) which could be used for preaching to the public outside the church, but unfortunately the end of the arch and and enclosing wall, and the end of the Arch, were lost when the road was widened in recent years – a real shame, as I think this is the most beautiful Arch in Brittany.
+The Triumphal Arch dates from 1585-90 and dominates the centre of the village.
+It has an upper gallery, accessed by a stair (similar to the Triumphal Arch at La Martyre).
+The gallery could be used as an outdoor pulpit.
+Unfortunately the end of the arch, stair to the gallery, and part of enclosing wall were destroyed when the road was widened.
+It is a real shame, as I think this is the most beautiful Arch in Brittany.

 The 17C Sacristy has a slate roof in the shape of a ship’s hull.

-The buildings are decorated with carvings – gargoyles, a curious frieze, and statues – a wonderful mix of sacred and secular.
-In particular there are a number of ‘sirens’ – fantastical fish-tailed maidens.
+Carvings decorate the outside of the building – gargoyles, a curious frieze, and statues – a wonderful mix of sacred and secular.
+I particularly like the ‘sirens’ – fantastical fish-tailed maidens.